About Us

 In 2023, the US Ambassador to the UK nominated Trevor to be an International Visiting Leader on the US Department of State’s premier professional development programme.
 He represented the UK's creative industries in Washington, New York and several other states and is now an active alumni.

-Trevor has been a Fellow of The Royal Society of Art for over a decade because of his work as an award-winning theatre director and creative practitioner.
+Trevor has been a Fellow of The Royal Society of Art for well over a decade because of his previous work as an award-winning theatre director and creative practitioner.
 He has worked in some of the foremost cultural institutions in the UK, with a particular emphasis on new writing and supporting people from working class background (like his) into creative roles.

 He has been a trustee of many arts and cultural organisations over the years, but is currently co-Chair of Stand and Be Counted - a theatre company supporting children, young people and adults seeking refuge, asylum and sanctuary through creative practices.